SysKitTeam/docs-point/docs/governance-and-automation/automated-workflows/set-up-policies.md

   * Once changes are made, previously detected vulnerabilities and tasks are examined again and closed if the workspace no longer violates the defined parameters.
   * All workspaces are rechecked; if any vulnerabilities now exist, they are detected, and tasks are created if needed.
  * **Turning on the task delegation for the first time results in tasks being created and emails being sent** within 24 hours.
-* **Modifying the task delegation options**, in case the task delegation is already enabled for a policy, results in new options being applied to future vulnerabilities. **Existing tasks stay the same.
+* **Modifying the task delegation options**, in case the task delegation is already enabled for a policy, results in new options being applied to future vulnerabilities.
+* **Existing tasks stay the same**.

 :::info
-**Hint**!
+**Hint**!\
  If you want to apply new task delegation options to all tasks, turn off task delegation - which closes all existing tasks - and turn it on again, which creates new tasks with the new settings applied.

 :::